 Myrtle essential oil has a sweet, woodsy scent that is reminiscent of eucalyptus.
 It is said to be uplifting and refreshing, making it perfect for use in aromatherapy!

-See also Caraway Seed Essential Oil: A Guide to Benefits, Uses and Side Effects
+See also Tangerine Essential Oil: A Guide to Benefits, Uses and Side Effects

 Can I make Myrtle Essential Oil at home?